srikarvaka/srikarvaka.github.io/_posts/2019-02-01-Cross-validation.md

 title: "Cross-Validation: Why and how to do it"
 date: 2019-01-29
 tags: [data wrangling, data science, messy data]
-categories: Data pre-processing
+categories: Model-evaluation
 header:
   image: "/images/cvimage.jpeg"
-excerpt: "Data Wrangling, Data Science, Messy Data"
+excerpt: "Data Science, Model Selection"
 mathjax: "true"
+classes: wide
 ---

 One fine day you started working on this data set and you are planning to build a classification model(for the sake of discussion).
 You did data munging